Who Spoke (revised Nov 2017)

 Christ Revealed the Father

 Jesus Christ the Son of God was sent to reveal the Father to those who were prepared to believe, “All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; and who the Father is, but the Son, and he to whom the Son will reveal him.”
 (Luke 10:22).
+On three separate occasions as we have already mentioned the Father spoke to those who believed to confirm Christ’s authority.
 And it is only through Christ that the Father is revealed, “All things are delivered unto me of my Father: and no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him” (Matthew 11:27).
 Only those to whom the Father has been revealed really know Him.

 Just as the Godhead comprising Christ and the Father is one God, the church is one body comprising many members, “For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.”
 (I Corinthians 12: 12).
 Christ prayed that they too would be one as He and His Father are one, “That they may be one, as we are One” (John 17:11, 21).
 They are one because the same divine, holy, righteous, spiritual nature is in both of them.